 Though we may group them all under the single term “batteries,” there are actually some 35 different types based on combinations of materials alone.
 If we factor in different shapes and sizes, then there are around 4,000 different kinds of battery.

 Batteries can be broadly divided into two main categories depending on how they generate electricity and the materials used to make them.

-The first is “chemical batteries” which generate electricity through chemical reactions between metallic compounds and such like.
-A specialist instructor will talk about “physical batteries” later, so we will just look at “chemical batteries” here.
+One is “chemical batteries” which generate electricity through chemical reactions between metallic compounds and such like.
+Another is “physical batteries” which generate electricity through solar or thermal energy.
+Let’s look at “chemical batteries” here.

 Chemical batteries consist of two poles – positive (+) and negative (-) – and an electrolyte solution.
 Chemical reactions between the poles and this solution are what generate the electricity.
 So by using different substances for the poles and different electrolyte solutions, we can make lots of types of batteries with different properties and voltages.